The EdTech Hub

 Contribution

-OpenDevEd is engaged across the Engagement, Innovation, and Research spheres, with the oversight of Dr. Björn Haßler as the Technical director of the Hub.
+OpenDevEd is engaged across the whole programme, with the oversight of Dr. Björn Haßler as the Technical director of the Hub.
 Tasks undertaken by OpenDevEd staff include:

 • Rapid review Help Desk assessments for governments and clients in priority countries